-I’m Lanya McKittrick (Lane), a Ph.D. candidate in Special Education at the University of Northern Colorado, I am a Research Analyst at the Center on Reinventing Public Education, where I focus on special education and family research.
+I’m Lanya McKittrick (Lane), Ph.D.
+I earned my doctorate in Special Education from the University of Northern Colorado, I am a Research Analyst at the Center on Reinventing Public Education, where I focus on special education and family research.
 My dissertation, Strategies that Parents of Children who are Deafblind Employ to Foster Collaboration within IEP Teams, earned the UNC’s 2019 Graduate School Outstanding Dissertation Award.

 My special education research interests include collaboration and family-professional partnerships; services and supports for students who are deafblind and their families; self-determination; student-led IEP’s; post-secondary transition; inclusion; and disability studies.
 My research is rooted in my own personal experience as a mom to four sons, including two who have Usher Syndrome, the leading cause of deafblindness.